 20 years ago, you really couldn’t get a decent guitar for under $500.
 This is not the case anymore.
 The guitars on this list all price out around the $250 range on average!

-Look, there’s a few things guitar manufacturers don’t want you to know:
+Look, there are a few things guitar manufacturers don’t want you to know:

 - Price: Entry level guitars are less expensive and higher quality than ever before.
 Some of the budget models of Epiphones are made on the same machines as their more expensive models.